MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 The UseMultithreading parameter specifies whether to disable or enable multi-threading in the Exchange Online PowerShell module.
 Valid values are:

 - $true: Enable multi-threading.
 This is the default value.
 - $false: Disable multi-threading.
-This value will degrade the performance of the nine special **Get-EXO\*** cmdlets in the module.
+This value will degrade the performance of the nine exclusive **Get-EXO\*** cmdlets in the module.

 ```yaml
 Type: Boolean